tdurieux/mrs-sam/README.md

 # Mrs-Sam Headless Crawler

-Mrs-Sam is a headless JS Crawler that automatically crawls any website to construction a sitemap.
+Mrs-Sam is a headless JS Web Site Monkey Tester that automatically tests any website to check if it contains any errors.

 ## Installation

 Clone the repository and perform `npm install` in the cloned folder.
-If you want to crawl our test server, perform `npm install` in `server/test` as well.

-## Usage
+## Usage cli (no DataBase)

-To run a minute random crawl of an URL:
+To run a test of web site:

-    node index.js --options=[string] --url=[string] --out=[string]
+    node tester.js --options=[string] --url=[string] --out=[string]

-* --options: the configuration file (default is options.js)
+* --options: the configuration file (see default is options.js)
-* --url: the url of the website you want to crawl (ex: http://localhost:8080)
+* --url: the url of the website you want to crawl (ex: http://www.amazon.fr)
 * --out: the prefix of the output file(s)

-## Result

-A graph of the website can be observed (http://localhost:8080/map.html) by running the test server !
+## Usage GUI (with DataBase)

+A mongodb should run (with default port 27017)

+To run the GUI web server:

+    node server.js localhost

+* localhost is the name of the mongodb server

+Then you can play with Mrs Sam front-end (http://localhost:8080).

-## Docker
+## Docker GUI + MongoDB

 Mrs Sam is coming with a Docker compose installer.